How to Establish Residency in Florida

 Naturally, the longer your ties to Florida, the stronger your claim to Florida residency.
-Moving to Florida requires severing ties to the state you moved from.
+Establishing your residency in Florida requires severing ties to the state you moved from.
 For example, you should sell your current residence outside Florida, turn in your out-of-state driver’s license, and close your bank accounts in the state where you previously resided.
 It is difficult to claim Florida residency if your license and vehicle registration are elsewhere.

 When Is it Too Late to Move to Florida?